-Agencies consulted Natural England Response to consultation Natural England support the conclusion of the HRA that this SPD is unlikely to have a significant effect on any European sites and that Appropriate Assessment is not required for this document.
+Agencies consulted Natural England

+Response to consultation Natural England supports the conclusion that the Public Art SPD is unlikely to have a significant effect on

-Overall Conclusions:
+the Devil's Dyke SAC.

-The Old Press/Mill Lane is unlikely to have significant impacts on the conservation objectives of Devil's Dyke SAC.
+Overall Conclusions: The Public Art SPD is unlikely to have significant impacts on the conservation objectives of Devil's Dyke SAC.
 With regards to the possible impacts resulting from proposals contained within the Cambridgeshire Minerals and Waste LDF, this will be the subject of a full Appropriate Assessment to be carried out by Cambridgeshire County Council as the relevant competent authority.